 What makes a good photograph?

 Dust, air and spume.
 That’s the Holy Trinity of wildlife photography, according to Paul Goldstein, who is a wildlife photographer and also a great speaker and raconteur.
-I went on a trip he led to Svalbard, and I’ve seen several of his presentations.
+I’ve been on two trips he’s led to Svalbard to see the polar bear and Tadoba in India to see the tiger, and I’ve seen several of his presentations.
 The idea is that ‘dust’ is thrown up by the movement of the animals and gives you a sense of dynamism and energy, ‘air’ means that an animal is in the air and about to land – so we have a sense of anticipation and expectation – and ‘spume’ is the spray that is thrown up by movement in water.

 That’s just Paul’s view, and there are obviously other aspects to the question.
 One thing that he also points out is the difference between a ‘record shot’ and a ‘photograph’.
 To him, a ‘record shot’ is just a snapshot, a picture that records exactly what’s in front of you, but a ‘photograph’ is something that obeys the rules of composition and has been consciously constructed by the photographer to provoke an emotional reaction.
 There aren’t that many rules of composition in wildlife photography, but it’s worth bearing them in mind when you’re out shooting.
 Here are a few of the common ones: